 - Summer 2021 | Spring 2024

-Our four-course certificates offer concentrated pathways for students looking to enhance a specific skill set or fulfill a knowledge gap.
+Our four-course stand-alone certificates offer concentrated pathways for students looking to enhance a specific skill set or fulfill a knowledge gap.
 Earning a certificate demonstrates to employers that you are knowledgeable in a focused-learning area, as well as your determination and discipline to succeed academically.
 You are awarded a certificate upon completion.

 If you plan to pursue multiple certificates, keep in mind that each course can only count toward one certificate.
 Each certificate is carefully designed to include a distinct set of courses to ensure its academic and professional value.